redorav/public_source_engines/README.md

 # GAME ENGINES WITH SOURCE: Learning from the best
 -----------------------------------

 As a game developer, I find myself wondering often how other people do things and what solutions they have developed to some problem.
 Aside from the big boys I have noticed lately that a lot of people are working on their own engines and I've found myself downloading repositories, compiling, giving them a quick spin, etc and just tinkering and marveling at the passion they've been putting into their projects.
 This is a non-exhaustive list of game engine projects whose source code you can freely inspect, compile and learn from.

-Also, when I say game engine I am referring to a conglomerate of technologies that generally has an editor (however complex), a scene description, input/output, etc. If the scope is more limited then we would be talking about a rendering engine, or a physics engine.
+NB: When I say game engine I am referring to a conglomerate of technologies that generally has an editor (however complex), a scene description, input/output, etc. If the scope is more limited then we would be talking about a rendering engine, or a physics engine.
+NB2: Notice how I say public source, and not open source or free source or anything that would suggest that you can freely make use of the code.
+This is because every entry in the list has its own licensing terms, commercial options and conditions that you need to abide by.

 ## Team Engines
 Engines that are being developed by teams of individuals, generally are well established and have commercial products behind them.